First-Time RV Buying Guide: Advice to Know Before you Buy an RV

-If you’re just beginning your RV adventure, you’re not alone.
+If you’re just beginning your RV adventure as a first-time RVer, you’re not alone.
 More than 72 million Americans plan on taking an RV trip in the next year.
 There’s no right or wrong way to go RVing but the majority of people buy an RV to explore and travel in comfort.

-Traveling near or far, to national parks or RV resorts, there are many options for you to have fun.
-Your RV can take you to new places for hiking, kayaking, fishing, or other outdoor activities.
+Traveling near or far, to national parks or RV resorts, there are many options.
+Your RV can take you to new places for hiking, kayaking, fishing or other outdoor activities.
 Or simply relax in the great outdoors and get away from the city.
-The possibilities are endless, you just have to first decide if RV ownership is right for you.
+The possibilities are endless, you just first have to decide which RV is right for you.
 To help you do that, we’ve compiled this list of all the most important questions to ask yourself before you buy an RV.

-When you consider purchasing an RV, you need to understand how much you will realistically use your RV.
-Things like work, school schedules, or other family commitments may affect how often you can get away.
+When you consider purchasing an RV, it’s important to understand how often you plan to use your RV.
+Things like work, school schedules or other family commitments may affect how often you can get away.

 Many RV owners use their RV primarily for summer vacations with family.
-Avid RVers may camp more consistently throughout the season (or extend their travels into fall) while more causal campers plan mainly weekend getaways and short trips.
+Avid RVers may camp more consistently throughout the season (or extend their travels into the off-season) while more causal campers plan mainly weekend getaways and short trips.

-On the other hand, a lot of people who are called “snowbirds” use their RV to escape the winter months.
+On the other hand, those known as “snowbirds” use their RV to escape the winter months.
 These RVers “migrate” away from the cold by staying in the warmer southern states.
 Their RVs serve as a secondary home and they may stay in the same location for weeks or even months at a time.

 RV owners can also be categorized as adventure seekers.
 These RVers want to explore the world every chance they can and they use their RV to do just that.
 These individuals take every moment they can to plan trips filled with outdoor activities.